MarvinJWendt/httb/README.md

 > [HTTB.dev](https://httb.dev) - Free and open-source HTTP bin.
 > Use HTTB endpoints to test your HTTP client and tools.

+> [!WARNING]
+> HTTB is work in progress.
+The API is not stable and some features are not yet implemented.

 ## Self host

 HTTB can be self-hosted using [Docker](https://docker.com).